Updated June 5, 2020.

 Helenz Bags (from New Zealand) were the first project bags I ever bought.
 Over 12 years old, they are still going strong and I still love them to pieces.
 Both pretty and strong, these bags have many features other bags don’t that mean they will stand up to wear.

-First off, they are transparent.
+First, they are transparent.
 While I’m happy with the plastic grid bags I often use, many translucent and mesh bags make it hard to see the project.
 Since I find projects by looking at the bag, opaque bags only work for me as tool cases.
+I have lots of friends who prefer mesh and translucent bags, I like clear bags best because with lots of projects, clear makes things easier to find.

 Helenz Bags don’t have the zipper at the very top.
 Instead it is on the front just about at the top.
 This exposed zipper is easy to see and easy to open.
 It uses a heavy-duty zipper.